 Final: The final exam will have a maximum time limit of four hours.
 A practice final and solutions will be provided on Canvas.
-Many of the questions on the final will be multiple choice and "concept check" level of difficulty, with some "homework-level" of difficulty questions.
-The final will be due within three weeks after the class ends.
+The final will include multiple choice questions, short "concept check"-type questions, and questions that are "homework level of difficulty."
+The final will be due within two weeks after the class ends.